ink0rr/lazuli/README.md

 export default myEntity;
 ```

-This will create `my_entity.json` file inside your bp and rp folder.
+This will create `my_entity.json` file inside your BP and RP folder.
 It also adds `entity.lazuli:my_entity.name=My Entity` in the `en_US.lang` file.

-The `createEntity` function provides some default values in your RP file based on the identifier you provided, so you don't have to fill in every properties.
+The `createEntity` function provides some default values in your RP file based on the identifier, so you don't have to fill in every properties.

 You can also default export an array.